Code is never merged directly to the

 A well-written pull request can go a long way to make code reviews speedier and overall more efficient 💪

-Do NOT wait to complete all requirements before opening a pull request.
-In theses cases, prepend the suffix
+- Do NOT wait to complete all requirements before opening a pull request:

-WIP - [<User Story ID>] As a user I view the list of job positions
+WIP - [<User Story ID>] As a user, I can search for articles

-Work-in-progress (WIP) pull requests are encouraged to both get early feedback on an implementation and share it with the team.
-For instance, other team members could cherry-pick code from the branch even though it is not complete.
-For efficiency purposes, the Team Lead can detect issues early in the implementation choices hence rerouting efforts earlier in the sprint.
+Draft or Work-In-Progress (WIP) pull requests are encouraged to both get early feedback on implementation and share it with the team.
+Indeed, for efficiency purposes, the Team Lead can detect issues early in the implementation choices hence rerouting efforts earlier in the sprint.
+Besides, other team members can cherry-pick code from the branch even though it is not complete.

-- Assign the appropriate labels to the PR.
-Labels are used to categorize the type of PR (
+- Assign the appropriate labels to the pull request.
+Labels are used to categorize the type of pull request (

 chore…) and priority (

-- Assign a milestone to the PR.
+- Assign a milestone to the pull request.
 Usually, a milestone corresponds to a release version.

 - Between one to two reviewers must be added to each pull request: either two team members in the same squad or, for a smaller project, one team member in the project and one “outsider” (not working in the project).
 The “outsider” must be defined as a reviewer member of the squad in the team organization diagram.

 - The reviewers must include the Team Lead and one other developer.

 - Reviewers approve the pull request when it passes the team guidelines and solves the issue at hand in a satisfying way.